flatironinstitute/finufft/docs/usage.rst

   int fftw;           // 0:FFTW_ESTIMATE, or 1:FFTW_MEASURE (slow plan but faster) int modeord;        // 0: CMCL-style increasing mode ordering (neg to pos), or
                       // 1: FFT-style mode ordering (affects type-1,2 only)
+  int many_seq;       // 0: simultaneously do nufft on all data
-  FLT upsampfac;      // upsampling ratio sigma, either 2.0 (standard) or 1.25 (small FFT)
+                      // 1: sequentially run through the data FLT upsampfac;      // upsampling ratio sigma, either 2.0 (standard) or 1.25 (small FFT)

 Here are their default settings (set in ``../src/common.cpp:finufft_default_opts``):